 NOTE: I WAS ASKED BY THE AUTHOR OF THE VIDEO TO REMOVE IT DUE TO "COPYRIGHT INFRINGEMENT".
 However, the video is still out there and the content of my article is unchanged.

-The presenter covers many aspects of basement soundproofing quite well, but his explanations of physical principles are overly simplified and quite inaccurate [5:00].
-He appears to know what he is doing, but there are still numerous omissions and errors in his instructions.
-If a homeowner or a contractor follows his advice, some important details may not be constructed properly, reducing the soundproofing effectiveness of the result.
+The presenter covers many aspects of basement soundproofing reasonably well, but his explanations of the underlying physical principles are oversimplified and somewhat inaccurate [5:00].
+Although he appears competent in practical terms, his instructions contain several omissions and errors.
+If a homeowner or contractor followed his advice, specific critical details might be executed incorrectly, reducing the overall effectiveness of the soundproofing.

 Soundproofing errors